-34. Suitable alternative employment will be sought in line with the Redeployment Policy which will offer employees the opportunity to be considered for jobs within the authority prior to open advertisement.

-35. The Council is obliged to offer suitable alternative employment where it is available to an employee whose position becomes redundant whilst on ordinary and/or additional maternity leave, adoption leave or additional paternity leave.
-This means that such an employee will be offered a suitable alternative vacancy as it arises and before any other employee whose job is also redundant but who is not absent for one of these reasons.
-This applies even where the vacancy arises before the employee has notified the Authority of their intended date of return.
+- 34. Suitable alternative employment will be sought in line with the Redeployment Policy which will offer employees the opportunity to be considered for jobs within the authority prior to open advertisement. - 35.
+The Council is obliged to offer suitable alternative employment where it is available to an employee whose position becomes redundant following notification of pregnancy, during or after ordinary and/or additional maternity leave, ordinary and/or additional adoption leave or shared parental leave.
+This means that such an employee will be offered a suitable alternative vacancy as it arises and before any other employee whose job is also redundant but who has not notified the Authority for one of these reasons.
+This applies even where the vacancy arises before the employee has notified the Authority of their intended date of return and during a period as set out in Appendix 1 from return to work.